Artworking 101 and My Process Checklist: How to artwork, supply your designs to clients and ensure a smooth handover.

 Begin - Artworking Resource--15.png

-Artworking is an absolute must when your design project comes to an end or needs to go off to print, but it wasn’t until after I had graduated and I had spent 3-4 months in my first design job before I actually knew how to artwork a file.
-I’ve worked in different agencies and design roles where artworking was a really important part of design but it looked different in every place.
-Every agency or designer has a different process, some like to artwork throughout the project, some like to dedicate time at the end, and some agencies have an separate artworking department that specialise in finalising designs on behalf of the designers.
+Artworking is an absolute must when your design project comes to an end or needs to go to print.
+But it wasn’t until after I had graduated, and I had spent 3-4 months in my first design job, that I actually knew how to artwork a file.
+Since graduating over a decade ago, I’ve worked in different agencies and design roles where artworking was always a really important part of design - but every agency had a different process.
+In one of my roles, we spent time at the end of the project artworking the file.
+In another role, we were told to artwork the file and save artworked versions as we went along.
+I also know of agencies that have entire artworking departments, where the work is finalised there before being sent to the client.

 But in every system, the core idea is the same.

-When we artwork our designs we are preparing our designs so that they are robust, can’t easily be edited or changed and importantly, ensuring that if another designer picks up your design they can be easily understood.
+When we artwork our designs, we are preparing our work to be robust, can’t easily be edited or changed and importantly, ensuring that if another designer picks up your design, it can be easily understood.
+We can do this by finalising layouts, outlining our designs, organising our colour palettes, tidying up the Illustrator file and exporting our files correctly.

 Unorganised design files make it difficult for other designers to pick up your work - which ultimately affects your client.

 I also believe that good artworking is about respect for the industry.
-We want to make sure we make things easy for others in our industry and that even our artworking is a representation of the high level of service we provide.
+We want to make sure we make things easy for others in our space, and that even our artworking is a representation of the high level of service we provide.
 And ultimately, it’s worth doing it right for your client’s benefit.

 Neatening up the typography, before it is outlined.